Offered by the Saint Louis University College of Arts and Sciences

 As you work together on each play, you'll learn to clearly and appropriately present your imaginative ideas to others and explore your creativity.
 Most importantly, you will develop a collective responsibility and commitment to your work.

 What Can You Do With a Degree in Theatre from SLU?

 Graduates with a degree in theatre from SLU find auditions among the 30 professional theaters in and around St. Louis, Missouri, including the Fabulous Fox Theatre

 , located in the Grand Arts Center one block from SLU's campus; the newly renovated Peabody Opera House

 ; and the Muny

 , America's oldest and largest outdoor musical theater.

-Careers: Graduates enter M.F.A. programs in theatre or the theatre job market.
-Alumni work in professional theatre, feature films, television productions, commercials and other venues where actors, playwrights, directors, designers and theatrical craftspeople are needed.
-Graduates also market their skills in non-theatrical venues such as law, training, sales, marketing and other presentational activities.
+Alumni from SLU's theatre program work in professional theater, feature films, television productions, commercials and other venues where actors, playwrights, directors, designers and theatrical craftspeople are needed.
+Graduates are also able to use their skills in non-theatrical fields such as law, training, sales, marketing and other careers where presentation skills are key.

 Learn more about SLU's undergraduate admission requirements, scholarships and financial aid, or take our majors quiz to find other SLU undergraduate degrees that might interest you.